 Revenue consists of amounts derived from hotel operations, including the sales of rooms, food and beverage, and other ancillary amenities.
 Revenue is recognized when rooms are occupied and services have been rendered.
 For retail operations, revenue is recognized on a straight-line basis over the lives of the retail leases.
 The Company collects sales, use, occupancy and similar taxes at its hotels which are presented on a net basis on the statement of operations.
+Accounts receivable primarily represents receivables from hotel guests who occupy hotel rooms and utilize hotel services.
+The Company maintains an allowance for doubtful accounts sufficient to cover estimated potential credit losses.

 Income Taxes